zoe-pith/pith-site/README.md

 * pretty vertical movement of three vertical turnip bars
 * refreshed contact page with email links and instagram
 * most recent menu link on about page
-* logo on white background centered as splash page for a second or two that fades to menu
 * horizontal menu on computer, vertical menu on phone
 * on computer, menu only appears when you have recently moused